aleksandraklofat/Sparkify-predicting-customer-churn/README.md

 ## Blog post about the project

-I have also created a small blog post about analysing Sparkify dataset, which can be found on Medium().
+I have also created a small blog post about analysing Sparkify dataset, which can be found on Medium (https://medium.com/@aleksandraklofat/predicting-customer-churn-rates-with-spark-61b0e0747b65).